What is GPXSee?

 - Support for POI files.

-- Print/export to PDF.
+- Print and export to PNG and PDF.

 - Full-screen mode.